 If you are performing the EXOS Endurance or EXOS Essentials training program, your program will not advance automatically.
 When you feel you are ready for the next step, click on the ‘Advance Workout Stage’ button above your progress bar.
 All of the other sport and lifestyle training programs will automatically advance to the next phase and stage on their own.

 For information on the purpose of each training phase, click here.

 Why are there stretches in my strength workout?

 Throughout your strength circuits, you’ll come across stretches and stability exercises.
-We call these “complementary exercises” because they complement the movements they are paired with and help improve the quality of the movement pattern being trained, helping you move more efficiently, bust through plateaus and prevent the onset on aches, pain and injuries.
+We call these complementary exercises because they complement the movements they're paired with and help improve the quality of the movement pattern being trained, helping you move more efficiently, bust through plateaus and prevent the onset on aches, pain, and injuries.
 They also provide time to actively recover from the bout of work you just completed, so you can maximize your time spent in the gym and effectively increase the density of your training session.
 An example of a complementary exercise would be a chest stretch performed after a set of bench presses.

 How can I perform circuits in a busy gym?